anahibemol/PassiveWorder/README.md

 # PassiveWorder
-Simple System to set passwords for code execution, using only basic conditionals and variables
+Simple Function to set passwords for code execution, using only basic conditionals and variables

 How to use: